C.I.D. (1956 film): Release

 The film was released on 30 July 1956 with a grand ceremony at the Strand, Minerva, Kohinoor and other theatres in Bombay (now known as Mumbai).
 It received critical as well as commercial success.
-The film was the highest grossing film of 1956.
+The film was the highest-grossing film of 1956.
 Guru Dutt had reportedly gifted Raj Khosla a swanky foreign car after the success of C. I. D.

 Critical reception

 C. I. D received positive reviews from critics, with the music and performances gaining the most attention.
-On 14 September 1956, Filmfare wrote, "Designed as a crime thriller, C. I. D, directed by Raj Khosla, is a sleek entertainer which moves at a swift pace and is interspersed with good songs" However the critic felt that the story had many inconsistencies due to lack of proper understanding of police-court procedure and crime detection methods.
-The critic also appreciated the performance of the lead cast writing, "As the police inspector, Dev Anand is very convincing.
+On 14 September 1956, Filmfare wrote, "Designed as a crime thriller, C. I. D, directed by Raj Khosla, is a sleek entertainer which moves at a swift pace and is interspersed with good songs".
+However, the critic felt that the story had many inconsistencies due to lack of proper understanding of police-court procedure and crime detection methods.
+Nonetheless, the critic appreciated the performance of the lead cast writing, "As the police inspector, Dev Anand is very convincing.
 Johnny Walker is exceptionally good, while Kum Kum serves excellently as his foil."
 He felt that the film's highpoint was O. P. Nayyar's music.
 Concluding, the critic wrote, "choreography wasn't particularly good."